MissVeronica/UM-Confirm-email-address-at-Registration/README.md

 # Ultimate Member Confirm email address at Registration
 Addition of a second textbox field for email address confirmation.

+Error message when the entered emails are different: "Your email addresses are different"

 ## Installation ##
 Install the code snippet <code>source.php</code> to your active theme's functions.php file or use the "Code Snippets" plugin.